cwlee-quantpsych/cwlee-quantpsych.github.io/home.md

 ---

-## Teaching & Instruction {#teaching}
+## Teaching {#teaching}

+**University of North Carolina at Chapel Hill**
+***PSYC 210: Statistical Principles of Psychological Research***
+- Instructional Assistant
+    May 2025 – Present; May 2022 – May 2024
+- Teaching Assistant
+    Aug 2020 – Apr 2021
+    Awarded Departmental Undergraduate Teaching Commendation (both semesters)

-At UNC Chapel Hill, I have served as a teaching/instructional assistant for PSYC 210 (Statistical Principles of Psychological Research) across multiple semesters since 2020.
-In this role, I led recitation sessions, assisted students with SPSS- and Jamovi-based data analysis, and provided individualized support.
-In recognition of strong student evaluations, I was honored twice with the Departmental Teaching Assistant Commendation.
+I have served as a teaching/instructional assistant for an undergraduate-level introductory statistics course in the Department of Psychology and Neuroscience, across multiple semesters since 2020.
+My responsibilities included leading recitation sessions, providing hands-on support with data analysis using SPSS and Jamovi, and offering individualized guidance to help students develop statistical reasoning.

 ---

 ## Academic Talks {#talks}
 - **No single approach fits all: Testing two generations of structural equation modeling estimation** — 23rd Annual Society of Multivariate Experimental Psychology (SMEP) Conference, University of Notre Dame, IN, USA. *Oct 2025*
-- **Chaotic behaviors in opinion dynamics models influenced by external forces** — 25th International Symposium on Advanced Intelligent Systems (ISIS 2024), Himeji, Japan. *Nov 2024*
 - **Integrative classification framework in machine learning for small samples and high-dimensional imbalanced data** — Quant Forum, Department of Psychology and Neuroscience, UNC Chapel Hill. *Apr 2023*
 - **Sequence analysis for classification: Proposing a new hybrid Markov model–machine learning approach** — Quant Forum, Department of Psychology and Neuroscience, UNC Chapel Hill. *Apr 2022*
 - **Prediction of suicide attempt by bipolar disorder patients with machine learning algorithms** — Quant Forum, Department of Psychology and Neuroscience, UNC Chapel Hill. *May 2021*

 ---

+## Peer-Reviewed Abstracts
+- **Lee, C.\***, Yoon, J. H., & Bae, Y. C. (2024, November).
+Chaotic behaviors in opinion dynamics models influenced by external forces.
+Abstract accepted at the 25th International Symposium on Advanced Intelligent Systems (ISIS), Himeji, Japan. (presented by co-author)

+---

 ## Life Before the Lab {#life}
-**Professionally Trained Classical Pianist**
+### Professionally Trained Classical Pianist
 I began playing the piano at the age of 3 and pursued professional training at Yewon School and Seoul Arts High School, two of Korea’s most prestigious arts institutions.
 During my teenage years, I won several major national music competitions and performed extensively as both a soloist and an accompanist for violinists, cellists, and vocalists in recital and competition settings.
 I also collaborated with the Seoul Symphony Orchestra in a performance of Grieg’s Piano Concerto in a minor.
 At the age of 14, I was prestigiously selected as a musical prodigy by the Kumho Asiana Group—one of Korea’s leading conglomerates—which led to my own solo debut recital.
 My favorite repertoire includes Bach–Busoni’s *Chaconne*, Mendelssohn’s *Variations sérieuses*, Chopin’s Ballades, and more.

 <div align="center" style="margin: 20px 0;">
   <img src="{{ '/assets/images/chaewon2.JPG' | relative_url }}" alt="Chaewon Lee performing" width="400" style="border-radius: 12px;" />
 </div>

-**Former Investment Banker and Economist**
+### Former Investment Banker and Economist
 Before entering academia, I worked at Korea Investment & Securities in Yeouido, Seoul, widely recognized as Korea’s wall street.
 I first served as a junior investment banker in the Equity Capital Market Department, where I worked on IPOs for KOSPI and KOSDAQ, conducting due diligence, accounting analysis, and preparing listing applications.
 I later transitioned to the Research Center as a junior economist, where I authored analytical reports on global macroeconomic trends and financial markets, and led forecasting for indicators such as exchange rates, crude oil prices, and international policy rates.

 <div class="custom-copy" style="max-width:96vw;margin:40px auto 24px;padding:16px 32px 0;text-align:center;color:var(--unc-dark);font-size:14px;opacity:.9;border-top:1px solid rgba(19,41,75,.15);">